wilsonrljr/sysidentpy/docs/en/book/9-Validation.md

 yhat = model.predict(X=x_test, y=y_test, steps_ahead=1)
 ```

 In this case, `y_test` must contain the complete interval to be evaluated.
+NARMAX and NFIR models also require `X` with the same number of samples.
 One-step-ahead results are usually better than free run results, but they answer a less demanding question: how well does the model predict the next sample when the true output history is known?

 ### n-Step-Ahead Prediction